Companies Using Plausible

 5. Micro-business core.
 79% of customers have 1-10 employees.
 The enterprise tail is minimal but growing.

-Sales Applications
+Sales applications

 Outreach template: "We noticed [Company] runs Plausible as its primary analytics tool, no Google Analytics in sight.
 That tells us privacy is a core value for your team.
 Are you looking to extend that privacy-first approach to [specific area: consent management, email, CRM]?"

 Targeting strategy: Filter for Plausible WITHOUT Google Analytics overlap (56%+ of the base), 1-50 employees, Netherlands/UK/Germany/France, Software Development or Technology/Internet industry.
-This gives you companies that have fully committed to a privacy-first stack, the highest-intent privacy buyers available.
+That gives you companies that have fully committed to a privacy-first stack, the highest-intent privacy buyers available.

 Frequently Asked Questions